Get the latest updates from Nerve Centre

 Director Alice Smith and producer Joseph Ingham will introduce their short documentary Invisible Women, which explores the untold story of Manchester's LGBTQ journey over the last 50 years through two women’s incredible journey, rebellion and activism, telling a vital story that risked disappearing until now.

-Foyle Film Intercultural & Anti-Racism Festival is a project of the Nerve Centre, and is funded by Department for Communities through NI Screen.
+Foyle Film Intercultural & Anti-Racism Festival is a project of the Nerve Centre, and is funded by Department for Communities through Northern Ireland Screen.
 Venue partner is Brunswick Moviebowl.
 For further information contact the Foyle Film Festival office: 02871 260562